COMBINED SEWER OVERFLOWS

 WHAT IS A SANITARY SEWER OVERFLOW?

-Sanitary Sewer Overflows - or SSOs - are illegal discharges or raw sewage that are often set off during heavy rains because of stormwater infiltrating and overloading the sewage system.
+Sanitary Sewer Overflows - or SSOs - are illegal discharges of raw sewage that are often set off during heavy rains because of stormwater infiltrating and overloading the sewage system.

-Sanitary sewer overflows (SSOs) are discharges of raw sewage into surrounding water sources and communities and can be caused by severe weather, improper maintenance, and vandalism.
+Sanitary sewer overflows (SSOs) are discharges of raw sewage into surrounding water sources and communities.
+Unlike CSOs, which happen where stormwater and sewage systems are intentionally combined, SSOs involve the unintentional infiltration of stormwater into the sewer system and can be caused by severe weather, improper maintenance, and vandalism.
 The EPA estimates that there are at least 40,000 SSOs each year across the US.
 Recurring SSO sites exist throughout the Mystic River Watershed, and usually occur during heavy rains because of stormwater infiltrating and overloading the sewage system.
 Although these overflows are illegal, they continue to occur.

 HEALTH ISSUES